-GMO data consists of information about genetically modified organisms—most commonly plants.
-However, insects, animals, and other organisms may be genetically modified.
-This modification takes place through selective breeding or insertion of edited genetic code from a different plant or even species.
+GMO data consists of information about genetically modified organisms, most commonly plants but insects, animals and other organisms may also be genetically modified.
+This modification takes place through selective breeding or insertion of edited genetic code from a different plant or even species, into another.

 Other terms for this data include agricultural biotechnology or agritech.

 Most GMO data comes from government resources or from agricultural biotechnology companies.
-However, there are open-source databases that provide full and free data as part of their humanitarian work.
+However, as part of their humanitarian work, there are open-source databases that provide full and free data.

 Attributes of GMO data include genetic information on the modified organism and on the various effects of GMO adoption.

-Genetic information often lists the crop, its line, its sense gene (which codes for a desired trait), and more.
-It also includes information about current approval for use in which countries.
+Genetic information often lists the crop, its line, its sense gene (which codes for the desired trait), and more.
+It also includes information about current approval for use in different countries.

 Other information about agritech includes their adoption in certain countries or states or patent application and adoption.
-Farmer motivation for adopting these crops and consumer attitudes toward purchasing them also feature.
+Also featured is farmer motivation for adopting these crops and consumer attitudes toward purchasing them.

-The primary purpose of genetically engineered crops in increasing crop yields while decreasing the negative effects of agriculture on the environment, such as pesticide use.
+The primary purpose of genetically engineered crops is to increase crop yields while decreasing the negative effects of agriculture on the environment, such as the use of pesticides.
 Many organizations and companies state that their goal is, ultimately, the eradication of world hunger and malnutrition.

-Other uses for this data relate to healthcare, both public and private.
+Other uses for this data relates to both public and private healthcare.
 For example, biotech companies have released genetically engineered mosquitoes into the wild to reduce diseases like malaria or Zika virus.
-Additionally, doctors have used genetically engineered insulin since the early 1980’s to treat diabetes.
+Additionally, engineered insulin has been used since the early 1980’s to treat diabetes.

-Finally, there are “fun” uses of genetically engineered products, like changing crop pigmentation or making rodents glow in the dark.
+Finally, there are “fun” uses of genetically engineered products too, such as changing crop pigmentation or making rodents glow in the dark.

 The most important test of GMO data may be timeliness and relevance.
 Most GMO data sources provide accurate and comprehensive information, so the only concern for a GMO data set would be timeliness.
 However, these data sources also keep abreast of new developments, so it should be enough to regularly check in on the data and industry news.

-If possible, you can check the genetic code of the product or products in the data set, to confirm the accuracy of the information in the official databases.
+In order to confirm the accuracy of the information in the official databases, you can check the genetic code of the product or products in the data set

 [Oxitec will release some 750 million genetically modified male mosquitoes in the Florida Keys] to counter the spread of the female Aedes aegypti mosquito, an invasive species that spreads dengue fever, Zika, chikungunya and yellow fever.
 The male of the species is relatively harmless, as it does not bite humans or other animals, living on fruit instead, while the female lives on a diet of fruit and human blood.